 The BLS indicates that the average public relations specialist earned $60,000 annually as of May 2018.
-Demand for this career is expected to rise 9% by the year 2026, which is about average.
+Demand for this career is expected to rise by 9% by 2026, which is about average.

 Director of Sales and Marketing

 Sales and marketing directors are an important part of the top executive7 team that sits at the head of most large organizations.
 Their jobs are to ensure that companies are meeting sales targets and to create and implement corporate policy.
-They’re required to collaborate with other members of the executive team to ensure all departments are successfully working together to achieve the organization’s goals.
+They’re required to collaborate with other executive team members to ensure all departments are successfully working together to achieve the organization’s goals.

 Sales managers8 head up sales teams for retailers and organizations of all sizes.
 They’re responsible for setting goals, analyzing sales data, and training and supervising sales staff to ensure company directives are met.
 Many sales managers are responsible for implementing and directing promotional campaigns as well.

 Sales managers earned an average of $124,220 per year as of May 2018.
-Demand for this career is estimated to rise 7% by the year 2026, which is about average.
+Demand for this career is estimated to rise by 7% by 2026, which is about average.

 Art directors9 play an important role in the marketing world.
 They’re responsible for creating visual advertisements for print, digital, and television media.
-Art directors sometimes work as freelancers, but in most cases they’re employed by marketing agencies and required to work with sales and marketing managers to create effective and professional advertising campaigns.
-Most art directors work regular office hours, but when deadlines approach, they may be required to work overtime.
+Art directors sometimes work as freelancers, but in most cases, they’re employed by marketing agencies.
+They are required to work with sales and marketing managers to create effective and professional advertising campaigns.
+Most art directors work regular office hours, but they may be required to work overtime when deadlines approach.

 According to the BLS, art directors earned an average of $92,790 per year as of May 2018.
-Demand for workers in this job is expected to increase 5% by the year 2026, which is about average.
+Demand for workers in this job is expected to increase by 5% by 2026, which is about average.

-Prospective students who are considering an online MBA in marketing should make sure to determine whether or not the program is the right fit for their lifestyle and career goals.
+Prospective students considering an online MBA in marketing should determine whether the program is the right fit for their lifestyle and career goals.
 Those hoping to make this decision may want to consider asking themselves some of the following questions.

 Do you consider yourself a creative individual?

-Marketing professionals are usually responsible for creating entire advertising campaigns and therefore, they’re required to think creatively on a daily basis.
+Marketing professionals are usually responsible for creating entire advertising campaigns, and therefore, they’re required to think creatively daily.
 Their jobs often require writing advertorials, commercial scripts, or social media posts.